Your Breastfeeding Rights in California

 The Best for Babes NIP hotline is the place where all nursing in public harassment incidents are being recorded and documented.
 If you have been discriminated against for nursing in public, in addition to using our resources to remedy the situation, please report the incident to the Best for Babes NIP hotline.
 The only way all state and federal breastfeeding laws will include an enforcement provision is if legislators are faced with a need.
 Collecting your stories will present the need!
 Best for Babes also has a fantastic article “What to do if Harassed While Nursing in Public.”
 It provides a fantastic step-by-step support for sticking up for yourself and your baby.

 The Breastfeeding Law website is a comprehensive online resource that lists every state and federal law that protects your right to breastfeed.
 Covers both workplace accommodation laws (breastfeeding/pumping in the workplace) and breastfeeding in public laws.
-Information also includes whether the state has an enforcement provision to uphold the laws.
-Maintained by Jake Marcus, JD.

 California Law Cards